Opensource-Academy/programming/README.md

 ## Prerequisites

-This guide assumes that you can work with in a [CLI based environment](https://github.com/Opensource-Academy/cli).
+This guide assumes that you can work with/in a [CLI based environment](https://github.com/Opensource-Academy/cli).

 ## Course overview